 We work collaboratively with industry and other government agencies to further the Advance Queensland agenda and to develop the strategies and capabilities to deliver the following Queensland Government objectives:

-- creating jobs and a diverse economy
+- creating jobs in a strong economy

-- Innovation – supporting innovative practice across government and leading the $650 million Advance Queensland initiative to foster innovation and entrepreneurialism, capitalise on our natural advantages and help raise Queensland’s profile as an attractive investment destination.
+Innovation – supporting innovative practice across government and leading the $755 million Advance Queensland initiative to foster innovation and entrepreneurialism, capitalise on our natural advantages and help raise Queensland’s profile as an attractive investment destination.

-Our Strategic Plan 2017-21 communicates our key priorities, strategies and measures of success.
+Our Strategic Plan 2019-23 communicates our key priorities, strategies and measures of success.

 Our annual report is an account of our work and financial position for the 12 months ending 30 June.
 It reflects our performance against our strategic plan.
 It also lists the legislation we administer and provides an overview of the department's organisational chart.

-DITID is also working to ensure to achieve the Queensland Government target for 50 percent female representation on our boards, committees and government bodies .
+DITID is also working to ensure to achieve the Queensland Government target for 50 percent female representation on our boards, committees and government bodies

 TEQ works to showcase Queensland as an attractive destination for tourists and investment in tourism infrastructure, events and experiences.
 It has a leading role in facilitating the development of sector capability and tourism product.

 Please contact us to find out more about our organisation.